Learning Landmarks Motion from Speech for Speaker-Agnostic 3D Talking Heads Generation: Related Works

+In the following, we summarize the work in the literature that are closer to our proposed solution distinguishing between 2D and 3D methods.
+Several previous studies have focused on the generation of 2D talking head videos driven by speech.
+Suwajanakorn et al.~\cite{10.1145/3072959.3073640} utilized an LSTM network trained on 19 hours of video footage of former President Obama to predict his specific 2D lip landmarks from speech inputs, which was then used for image generation.
+Vougioukas et al.~\cite{DBLP:journals/corr/abs-1906-06337} proposed a method for generating facial animation from a single RGB image using a temporal generative adversarial network.
+Chung et al.~\cite{DBLP:journals/corr/ChungJZ17} introduced a real-time approach for generating an RGB video of a talking face by directly mapping audio input to the video output space, which can be used to redub a new target identity not seen during training.
+Landmarks have also emerged as a powerful tool for generating 2D talking heads from speech inputs~\cite{DBLP:journals/corr/abs-2004-12992}.
+By furnishing a concise encoding of facial motion, these landmarks can be reliably estimated through computer vision methodologies.
+Nonetheless, their usefulness is confined to 2D rendering and fail to account for the comprehensive 3D structure of the face.
+In this study, we address this inadequacy of 2D landmark extraction by employing 3D landmarks obtained from meshes.
 Methods for 2D talking head generation focus on generating realistic lip motion, posing less attention to the geometrical face deformations which are mainly induced by texture changes.
 In the 3D domain instead, facial deformations are to be accounted from the geometric perspective.
 In earlier attempts, researchers concentrated on animating a pre-designed facial rig with the aid of procedural rules.
 For instance, HMM-based models generated visemes from input audio or text, and the ensuing facial animations were generated with viseme-dependent co-articulation models or through blending facial templates~\cite{DEMARTINO2006971,10.1145/2897824.2925984,982373}.
 In particular, these methods are based on pre-trained speech models to create an abstract and generalized representation of the audio input.
 A CNN or autoregressive model then interprets this representation to map it either to a 3DMM space or directly to 3D meshes.
 For example, Karras et al.~\cite{10.1145/3072959.3073658} learned a 3D facial animation model from 3-5 minutes of high-quality actor-specific 3D data.
 Similarly, VOCA~\cite{Cudeiro_2019_CVPR} is trained on 3D data of multiple subjects and can animate the corresponding set of identities from input audio.
 Meanwhile, MeshTalk~\cite{DBLP:journals/corr/abs-2104-08223} learns a categorical representation for facial expressions and auto-regressively samples from this categorical space to animate a given 3D facial template mesh of a subject from audio inputs.
 FaceFormer~\cite{DBLP:journals/corr/abs-2112-05329}, on the other hand, uses a transformer-based decoder to regress displacements on top of a template mesh.
 While both VOCA and FaceFormer require a speaker identification code for the model to choose from the training set's talking styles, our approach differs in that it is completely identity independent.
-Moreover, the computational complexity of the transformer-based decoder in Faceformer prohibits real-time sequence prediction, necessitating a reduction in the generated sequence's frame rate.
 In contrast to existing methods, our work aims to predict 3D facial animations from speech that can be used to animate 3D digital avatars independently of the speaker's identity.